2DegreesInvesting/ds.cloud/01_intro/README.md

 Cloud computing is the delivery of computing resources as a service, meaning that the resources are owned and managed by the cloud provider rather than the end user.

-Those resources may be:
+The computing resources might be:

-* browser-based software applications, e.g. Netflix;
+* browser-based software applications, e.g. a Shiny app;
-* data storage for photos and other digital media, e.g. Dropbox;
+* data storage, e.g. Dropbox;
-* servers to run computations, for research, e.g. a DigitalOcean droplet with RStudio.
+* servers to analyze data, e.g. a DigitalOcean droplet running RStudio Server.

 ### What are the benefits?

-For an organization:
+As an organization:

 * Save $.
-Buy basic, cheap computers, and rent powerful ones when you need them.
+We can buy cheap, basic computers, and rent powerful servers when we need them.
-* Don't worry about your computers getting old, breaking, or loosing value.
+* We don't worry about your computers getting old, breaking, or loosing value.

-For researchers:
+As researchers:

-* Access the computing resources you need when you need them.
+* We can access the computing resources we need when you need them.
-* Avoid the slow, painful HR processes to buy/install the tools you need.
+* We can avoid the slow, painful HR processes to required to buy the hardware or install the sofware we need.

-For developers:
+As developers:

-* Access immediately the right tool for the job at hand.
+* We can easily get the right tool for the job at hand.
-* Don't waste time building low-level infrastructure.
-Instead build on top of robust "templates".
+* We don't waste time building low-level infrastructure.
+Instead we build on top of robust "templates".

-For students/interns.
+As students/interns.

-* Get immedate access to a functional computing environment and data.
+* We can access easily a functional computing environment and data.
-* Don't waste limited time installing software or downloading data.
+* Don't waste our limited time installing software or downloading data.

 ### Setup DigitalOcean droplet with RStudio